-- 1.1 The Equality Plan sets out Elveden Academy and Forest Academy's approach to promoting equality and diversity.
+1.1 The Equality Plan sets out Elveden Church of England Primary Academy and Forest Academy's approach to promoting equality and diversity.
 The Plan responds to the statutory duties relating to disability, gender and race equality which require the publication of disability, gender equality schemes and a race equality policy.
 While this Plan meets these legislative requirements, the schools have recognised the importance of ensuring that its policies and procedures are effective in promoting equality and tackling discrimination.

-The schools have had their Equal Opportunities Policy in place for a number of years.
-It includes the Race Equality Policy.
-These documents will now be included in this plan. - 1.2 This Plan sets out: - background information about the area and the schools; - both school's overall approached to promoting equality, recognising and celebrating diversity and tackling discrimination; - specific sections on race equality, disability equality, and gender equality
+1.2 This Plan sets out:

+- background information about the area and the schools; - both school's overall approached to promoting equality, recognising and celebrating diversity and tackling discrimination; - specific sections on race equality, disability equality, and gender equality